 If you're already not using AMS, your team should consider it.
 Amazon Advertising could become a core advertising platform for many businesses, as well as a good alternative to Google and Facebook.

 To help you get started advertising on Amazon, we've created this ultimate guide that fleshes out each type of ad you can run on Amazon and some of their best practices.
-Read on to learn how to advertise on the ecommerce platform in 2020.
+You can take these ideas and apply them yourself, or use this as a roadmap when working with an Amazon Marketing Agency.
+Read on to learn how to advertise on the ecommerce platform in 2023.

 Keep reading, or jump to a specific type of Amazon advertising: